Bachelor of Arts (BA) Degree with a Major in Physics

 Research in the Department of Physics and Astronomy

 The Physics and Astronomy Department encourages undergraduate participation in research, both within the department and through extramural programs.
-For current opportunities, please visit the Department's website and click on the Research link, at: https://physics.rice.edu/.
+For current opportunities, please click on the Research tab on the department website.

 Additional Information